SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > HOUSE IS REALLY QUIET WITHOUT HER.

 <br><i>Though we each often required solitude, we were not asocial loners.
-Our bonds with others who understood our suffering was one of the few things that kept us sane.</i>
+Our bonds with others who understood our suffering were one of the few things that kept us sane.</i>

 #### CEDRIC